zsigmond-czine-everit/lqmg/README.md

 ## Generating code

 The LQMG solution should be integrated to the OSGi development tools to make it easier to use.
-E.g.: There is a lqmg-maven-plugin that makes it possible to use the solution in the way, that bundles are configured automatically based on maven dependencies.
+E.g.: There is a [lqmg-maven-plugin][1] that makes it possible to use the solution in the way, that bundles are configured automatically based on maven dependencies.